susheelcoder/Techiesusheel/README.md

-# TechieSusheel (SusheelCoder) – Learn Programming & Web Development
+# TechieSusheel (CoderSusheel) – Learn Programming & Web Development

 TechieSusheel, also known as SusheelCoder, is an educational technology brand focused on teaching programming, web development, and modern coding skills in a simple, practical, and beginner-friendly way.